costasiella/costasiella/README.md

 ![Build Status](https://github.com/costasiella/costasiella/actions/workflows/django_ci.yml/badge.svg)

-## Project status

-Costasiella is currently in Beta status and shouldn't be used in a production environment yet.
-Around Q4 2021 / Q1 2022 a first production release is scheduled to be available.
-After that release, professional services like hosting and support will also be available.

 ## About

 Costasiella is freely distributed open source web based software built for Yoga, Dance, Karate/Martial Arts, and Fitness Studios/Schools.
 Here just a sample of the types of organizations Costasiella serves: